verajohne/Animal_model_analysis/README.md

 # sheep_model_analysis
-sheep_model_analysis aims to model epidemiology in herds of sheep.
-Based on real data from GPS loggers in herds of sheep, the goal is to create a realistic model of epidemiology in herds of sheep.
-We want to discover how accurate of a model, or more precisely what kind of model, is necessary to realistically model epidemiology in a herd or multiple herds in a field.
+sheep_model_analysis aims to model epidemiology of infectious disease in flocks of sheep using real data from GPS loggers in flocks of sheep.

 ##Dependencies:
 ###Python: